IgniteUI/igniteui-docfx/en/components/grids_templates/row_pinning.md

 ### Row Pinning UI

 The built-in row pinning UI is enabled by adding an `igxActionStrip` component with the `GridPinningActions` component.
 The action strip can then be shown or hidden via its API and will display a pin or unpin button icon based on the state of the row it is shown for.
-An additional button icon that allows for the copy of a pinned row to be found in the scrollable area is shown for each pinned row as well.
+An additional action allowing to scroll the copy of the pinned row into view is shown for each pinned row as well.

 @@if (igxName === 'IgxGrid') {